-The Plan provides for a participant to make pre-tax contributions of up to 75% of eligible earnings, not to exceed the annual Internal Revenue Service ("IRS") maximum deferral amount.
-The maximum contribution for the years ended December 31, 2014 and 2013 was \$17,500.
-The Plan also provides that participants who will reach age 50 or older by the end of the calendar year and who are making deferral contributions to the Plan may also make catch-up contributions, up to \$5,500.
+The Plan provides for a participant to make pre-tax contributions of up to 75% of eligible earnings, not to exceed the annual Internal Revenue Service ("IRS") maximum contribution amount.
+The maximum contribution for the years ended December 31, 2015 and 2014 was \$18,000 and \$17,500, respectively.
+The Plan also provides that participants who will reach age 50 or older by the end of the calendar year and who are making contributions to the Plan may also make catch-up contributions, up to \$6,000.
 Participants also have the option to designate all or any portion of their contributions as after-tax Roth contributions.

 Eligible employees are automatically enrolled in the Plan at a pre-tax contribution rate of 3% of compensation and also receive the applicable Company matching contribution.
-The Company provides matching contributions of 150% of the employees' initial 4% contribution and 50% of their remaining contribution up to 6%.
+The Company provides matching contributions of 150% of employees' initial 4% contribution and 50% of their remaining contribution up to 6%.
 The Company may make additional discretionary profit sharing matching contributions to eligible employees on their initial 4% contribution.